Please note: At your instructor's discretion,

 By the end of

-Wednesday's class: If you have OARS accommodations
+this week: If you have OARS accommodations

-during the final exam period.
+the testing center during the final

 -

-class, carefully review the schedule's summary
+Before Friday's class, carefully review the schedule's summary

 discussed the

-a textbook chapter and two
+materials linked above, including a textbook chapter and the

 in class.